EugeneGarmash/money-counter/README.md

 # money-counter
 Count your money while working
-You can check the project out on [THE LINK](https://eugenegarmash.github.io/money-counter/) \
+You can check the project out via [this link](https://money-counter.vercel.app/)

 You see a money counter written on the JS programming language with demonstration purposes.